polyurichard/lectures/comp1004/Data analytics and Big Data.md

 - **Semi-Structured Data**: Think of your emails or social media posts.
 They have some organizational structure (like metadata or tags) but are more free-form and flexible.

 - **Unstructured Data**: This is the messy, chaotic data like images, videos, audio files, and extensive text documents.
 Imagine a digital junk drawer filled with miscellaneous items, each requiring different methods to analyze and interpret effectively.
+It’s estimated that 90% of the big data we generate is unstructured!

 ### Veracity: The Trustworthiness of Data